sebastian-software/offcourse/README.md

-# course-grab
+# Offcourse

-CLI tool to download online courses for offline access.
+Download online courses for offline access – of course! 📚

 Saves video content and lesson text as Markdown files, organized by module structure.

 ## Features